 Montevideo is the capital of Uruguay and the country's largest city.
 It serves as a transportation hub for accessing the rest of the country, as well as Buenos Aires.

-Here you can sample everything Uruguayans are passionate about: steak at Mercado del Puerto, sipping mate, soccer matches, and walks along the beaches and boardwalk.
+Here you can sample everything Uruguayans are passionate about, including steak at Mercado del Puerto, mate, soccer, and walks along the beaches and boardwalk.